ha-rcacheC0/ecommerce-shop-frontend/ShippingInfo.md

 $1,500 - $250 - terminal
 $2,000 - $150 - terminal
 $2,500 - $100 - terminal
-$3,500 wholesale only free shipping to most states (call to confirm current rates (fluctuate daily))
+$3,500 wholesale only free shipping to most states (call to confirm current rates (fluctuate daily)) <-
 \$7,500 wholesale only free shipping to all states.

+// Check to see if the user needs a lift gate +\$100